Caustic Ingestions Clinical Presentation

 History

 The physician should try to identify the specific agent ingested, as well as the concentration, pH, and amount of substance ingested.
-The time, nature of exposure, duration of contact, and any immediate on-scene treatment are important in determining management of toxicity.
+The time, nature of exposure, duration of contact, and any immediate on-scene treatment that was provided are important in determining management of toxicity.

-The presence or absence of the following symptoms should be determined since the presence of any of these symptoms suggests the possibility of significant internal injury.
-However, their absence does not preclude significant injury.
+The presence or absence of the following symptoms should be determined, since the presence of any of them suggests the possibility of significant internal injury (although their absence does not preclude significant injury):

 • Dyspnea